-The key to successful implementation of the 208 Plan Update is providing a streamlined regulatory pathway for more efficiently and effectively achieving water quality goals through the development of targeted watershed management plans that address nutrient remediation through a variety of approaches.
+- 3. All solutions are considered.
+Everything has to be on the table.
+The plan takes into account all potential technologies and strategies that could be successful on Cape Cod.
+It evaluates each individually and then looks for appropriate places for its use as part of watershed scenarios. - 4.
+The purpose of the plan is to set the parameters for the discussion of a streamlined regulatory pathway for more efficiently and effectively achieving water quality goals through the development of targeted watershed management plans that address nutrient remediation through a variety of approaches.
 One aspect of the streamlined regulatory approach is the Commission's review of municipal water quality plans and projects, which are no longer reviewed as DRIs, but instead for consistency with the 208 Plan Update.